pyrotek45/avon/tutorial/TUTORIAL.md

 ### The Avon Runtime Model

-When you run an Avon program, it evaluates to a **Value**.
+When you run an Avon program, it evaluates to a Value.
 Here are the types of values you'll encounter:

 | Type | Example | Use Case |
 |------|---------|----------|